garfix/richard/docs/2026-remarks.md

+## 2026-02-03

+I created a separate repo for the MicroPAM port: https://github.com/garfix/micropam

 ## 2026-01-31

 Apparently the CD representation is fundamentally tree-like.
 Every sentence so far has a single top-level predicate, such as "PTRANS".
 Interesting!